WoWAnalyzer/WoWAnalyzer/CONTRIBUTING.SPEC.md

 **Note**: Enhancement Shaman currently has its CastEfficiency in `./Modules/Main/` instead of Features.

 In `src/Parser/CLASS/SPECIALIZATION/Modules/Features`, create or edit the `CastEfficiency.js`.
-Here is a skeleton for `CastEfficiency.js`, if none exists:
+Here is a code skeleton, if none exists:
 ```javascript
 import SPELLS from 'common/SPELLS';
 import CoreCastEfficiency from 'Parser/Core/Modules/CastEfficiency';